Perica Stančeski

 Perica Stančeski (Перица Станчески; born 29 January 1985) is a Macedonian former professional footballer who played as a midfielder.

 Club career

 After coming through the youth system at Partizan, Stančeski was sent out on loan to Hajduk Beograd in 2003.
 He later also played on loan for Teleoptik in the Serbian League Belgrade and Bežanija in the Serbian SuperLiga.
 His only appearance for Partizan came in the 2005–06 season.

 In July 2008, Stančeski signed a three-year contract with Čukarički.
 He left the club after just one season.
-In October 2009, Stančeski joined Bosnian side Borac Banja Luka.
+In October 2009, Stančeski joined the Bosnian side Borac Banja Luka.
 He spent a little over a year there before being released.

 In January 2015, Stančeski moved to Kyrgyzstan and signed with Dordoi Bishkek.
-He however left the club without making an appearance.
+However, he left the club without making an appearance.

 International career

 Stančeski represented Serbia and Montenegro at under-17 (as FR Yugoslavia) and under-19 levels.
 He took part in the 2002 UEFA European Under-17 Championship, helping his team reach the quarter-finals.

 In 2006, Stančeski switched allegiance to Macedonia, making his debut for the under-21 team in September of the same year.
 He won his only senior cap for Macedonia on 22 December 2010, playing in a 1–0 away friendly loss to China.